Skip to content

 “All versions count against your SharePoint storage usage, as do files in the recycle bins and files preserved due to retention policies.
 In calculating the SharePoint storage usage, the full file size of each version counts towards the total usage.
 For example, if only metadata changes were made to a 10 MB file with no change to its file size, the total storage usage will be 10 MB (original version) + 10 MB (updated version) = 20 MB.”

-By default, SharePoint document libraries are created with versioning set to 500 major versions and no drafts.
-This can be adjusted in the Library Settings of each library.
+By default, SharePoint document libraries are created with versioning enabled, set to 500 major versions and no drafts.
+You can adjust this setting in the Library Settings for each individual library.

-With Orchestry you can configure the libraries in your Live Templates to ensure the appropriate number of versions are set for all sites (including Teams connected team sites and communication site) at the time of provisioning.
+With Orchestry, you can configure these settings in your Live Templates, ensuring that the correct number of versions is set for all sites, including Teams-connected team sites and communication sites, at the time of provisioning.

-I tested Orchestry’s version settings capabilities by changing my live template’s Shared Documents versions to be 300 major/100 minor.
+I tested Orchestry’s version settings by modifying the versioning in my live template’s Shared Documents library to 300 major versions and 100 minor versions.

 Fun fact: You can’t have fewer than 100 versions.
 I tried. #NotReallyFun